-STEP 2.
+STEP 1.
 Make the first layer

 Mix together the sugar, cocoa, flour, baking powder, salt, and chocolate milk in a bowl.

+STEP 3.
+Make the chocolate topping.
 Combine your sugars and cocoa in a bowl.
 Sprinkle this all over the top of the cobbler.
 Sprinkle with pecans.

+STEP 4.
+Bake.
 Pour your hot water over the top (DO NOT STIR).
 Carefully put the baking dish in the oven and bake for about 30-35 minutes.
 The center will be jiggly, that’s okay!

 Sure.
 The pecans add that authentic southern flair and a touch of saltiness to balance the intense sweetness, so I always use them.
 This cobbler would still taste delicious without them if you need a nut free dessert.